Peter Jones (entrepreneur): Other television work

 In January 2010, Jones appeared alongside his Dragons' Den co-stars Duncan Bannatyne and Deborah Meaden in the fifth episode of the sixth series of Hustle.
 Jones appeared in ITV2's Celebrity Juice in May 2010, and James Corden's World Cup Live in June.
-In November 2010, Jones was a guest panellist in BBC quiz show Never Mind the Buzzcocks, and in The Magicians in January 2011.
+In November 2010, Jones was a guest panellist in the BBC quiz show Never Mind the Buzzcocks, and in The Magicians in January 2011.
 Jones has twice participated in the "Star in a Reasonably-Priced Car" segment of Top Gear, once on his own and once with fellow Dragons' Den judge Theo Paphitis.

 Jones took over from Gordon Ramsay as the face of BT Business in 2008.
 Jones is also the Ambition Ambassador for the business software company Sage Group and appears in their television advertising as well as being a customer of the company.